fenbox/answer-website/community/contributing/how-to-release.md

 1. The Apache Answer community votes, send a voting email to `dev@answer.apache.org`.
 PMC needs to check the correctness of the version according to the document before voting.
 2. After at least 72 hours and counting 3 +1 PMC member votes, you can enter the next stage.
 3. Announce the voting result, and send the voting result email to `dev@answer.apache.org`.
+See the vote result email template below.

 ### Dev Mailing List Vote Template